cesarferreira/faker/README.md

 # Features

 - Load random images asynchronously into any `ImageView`
+- Will download a random image that fits perfectly the size of the `imageView`
 - Load any image by passing a simple url into it
+- Perfect for image placeholders

 # Usage
 Just add the following dependency in your app's `build.gradle`